« Back to our people

 - “We would of course recommend you, with no hesitation, to any one who may need legal help in the future.”

-- Member of the Law Society Housing Law Committee.
+- Was an Elected member of the Law Society Housing Law Committee for 11 years.

 - Member of the Housing Law Practitioners Group.